XeonXE534/Kitsunari/README.md

 ## Notes

-- Some minor bugs may exist (search, playback)
-- Only Linux fully supported
+- Only Linux fully supported as of 3.x.x releases.
 - MPV must be installed and available in your PATH for playback.
-- This version uses `backend_v3` which is the stable backend.
-- Check out the `test_branch_v3` branch for the unstable beta backend (NOT RECOMMENDED FOR DAILY USE, UNSTABLE)
 ---

 ## Contributing